ianharrigan/haxe-maven-plugin/README.md

 # haxe-maven-plugin
-Maven plugin to transpile haxe sources and ouput them for later consumption.
+Maven plugin to transpile haxe sources and output them for later consumption.

 Often in complex projects it would be nice to insert Haxe.
 A perfect example of this is JavaScript.
 Using Haxe as a JavaScript replacement is a great way to write cleaner (type safe) code.

 However, including these generated files into a project is at best ill advised and at worst not allowed (especially in corporate environments).
-Alot of corporate build system as dependency resolutions are based on Maven.
+A lot of corporate build systems use Maven for dependency resolution and automated builds.
 It is also very common that a build machine does no have Haxe installed.

 This plugin address that by: